 8 USE IN SPECIFIC POPULATIONS

-Data are not available to assess the effects of Prevnar 13 on the breastfed infant or on milk production/excretion.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Prevnar 13 and any potential adverse effects on the breastfed child from Prevnar 13 or from the underlying maternal condition.
-For preventive vaccines, the underlying maternal condition is susceptibility to disease prevented by the vaccine.
+There is no information on the presence of fesoterodine in human milk, the effects on the breastfed child, or the effects on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Toviaz and any potential adverse effects on the breastfed child from Toviaz or from the underlying maternal condition.

 8.4 Pediatric Use

-Safety and effectiveness of Prevnar 13 in children below the age of 6 weeks have not been established.
+The safety and effectiveness of Toviaz in pediatric patients have not been established.

 8.5 Geriatric Use